Ruby Sparks: Plot

 Confiding in Harry, Calvin tries to write Ruby back to her original self, but his wording leaves her confused.
 They argue once more, and he attempts to cheer her up by taking her to a party hosted by his mentor, author Langdon Tharp.
 Leaving Ruby on her own, Calvin runs into his ex-girlfriend Lila, also a novelist, who accuses him of being uninterested in anyone outside of himself; Calvin deflects the blame and they part ways bitterly.
 Meanwhile, Langdon flirts with Ruby, eventually convincing her to join him in the pool in her underwear.
 A furious Calvin catches them in the act.

 A fight ensues upon arriving home, with Ruby declaring that Calvin cannot control her.
 As she prepares to leave him, Calvin reveals that she is a product of his imagination and that he can make her do anything he writes.
 Ruby dismisses this until Calvin forces her to perform increasingly frenzied and humiliating acts as he writes on his typewriter.
 Afterward, Ruby locks herself away from Calvin.
 Ashamed of his actions, Calvin writes a final page stating that as soon as Ruby leaves the house, she is free and no longer his creation and subject to his will.
 He leaves the manuscript for her to read, including a note that says he loves her.
 The next morning, Calvin finds the note and Ruby gone.

 Time passes and Calvin, miserable without Ruby, is unable to find the drive to write again.
 Harry suggests he write a new book about his experiences with Ruby.
-Calvin is hesitant, believing his readers will think he is crazy but Harry insists they will think it is fiction.
 The novel, The Girlfriend, is a success, with the story moving several readers, including his family and therapist.
-While walking Scotty in the park, Calvin encounters a woman who appears to be Ruby, reading his book.
-She says that her friend thinks the story is pretentious but she has been enjoying it.
+While walking Scotty in the park, Calvin encounters a woman who resembles Ruby, reading his new book.
 When she notes that Calvin seems familiar, he responds by showing her his author's photo.
-The woman jokes that they ought to start over, urging him not to tell her how the story ends.
+The woman suggests that they start over, urging him not to tell her how the book ends.
 Calvin promises not to, and smiles.